-Congressman Michael R. Turner announced his amendment to the 2010 National Defense Authorization Act (NDAA) to protect the child custody rights of deployed military service personnel today passed by voice vote in the House Armed Services Committee.
+Congressman Michael R. Turner announced his amendment to the 2010 National Defense Authorization Act (NDAA) to protect the child custody rights of deployed military service personnel today passed the House of Representatives by a 389 to 22 vote.

-Congressman Michael R. Turner announced his amendment to the 2010 National Defense Authorization Act (NDAA) to protect the child custody rights of deployed military service personnel today passed by voice vote in the House Armed Services Committee.
+Congressman Michael R. Turner announced his amendment to the 2010 National Defense Authorization Act (NDAA) to protect the child custody rights of deployed military service personnel today passed the House of Representatives by a 389 to 22 vote.
 This amendment has previously passed the House three times.

 Rep. Turner’s amendment would ensure that: